Chaitalykundu/Web-Development/06-Angular/Theory/01-Introduction/02-Installation.md

    - Run project in a specific port ==> `ng serve --port port_number`

 10. Create component ==> `ng g c component_name` or `ng generate component component_name`

+&nbsp;

+&nbsp;

+&nbsp;

+# Install angular in github codespace

+I've been able to get Angular running in Codespaces by changing the Node version to 16.13.
+NVM comes pre-installed, so all you need is:

+> nvm install 16.13

+> npm install -g @angular/cli

+> ng new project_name

+> ng serve